domiyanyue/my_notes/SYCLTutorials/SYCL_hello_world.md

 3. SYCL is a single source (no separation of device and host) programming model that allows developers to express at a high level of abstraction.

 ## What does SYCL looks like Example Simple Vector Add
 I will lead you through a simple SYCL code sample.
-Hopefully, this gives you an idea of the structure of an SYCL application.
+Hopefully, this gives you an idea of the structure of a SYCL application.
-Please don't pay too much attention to details, I will mention them but just for the purpose of understanding the basics.
+Please don't pay too much attention to details, I will mention them but just to understand the basics.
 Notice, it is important that you know C++ functor and lambda express which is described here.

 ```C++